Gender Bias in Psychology

 For example, Freud's research was conducted during the 19th century where a patriarchal society influenced people's views on women and consequently Freud's theories.
 Men were more powerful and educated than women so were perceived as superior, and he regarded femininity as a failed form of masculinity.
 Not only were these ideas influenced by a misogynistic culture, but they also helped to reinforce sexism and negative stereotypes.

 However, alpha bias does not always occur this way round.
 Sometimes, gender differences are exaggerated but it is women who have been given value, this is called reverse alpha bias.
-For example, Cornwell et al found that women are better learners because they are more attentive, flexible and organised.
+For example, Cornwell et al (2013) found that women are better learners because they are more attentive, flexible and organised.
+These results may stem from stereotypes that men are not attentive or organised, it also ignores the possibility that men and women learn in different ways, perhaps our definition of a 'good learner' is based purely on female attributes.

 - Why Girls Do Better in School